oleg--manzhos/ComputerDatabase/README.md

 # Computer Database project

-To start all tests in Chrome (starts by default, the following command should be executed:
+To start all tests in Chrome (starts by default), the following command should be executed:
 ```
 mvn clean test
 ```

 _NOTE:_ Automation project uses Boni's Garcia Driver Manager that automatically downloads driver version that fits your browser.
 Please ensure that your firewall/proxy is configured properly to let the driver be downloaded.

 ##Test Execution
 There are several ways to run tests
 ### IDE way